JanOnBread/dwp-placement/README.md

 ## Installing and Setup

 ### _Locally_

-> [!IMPORTANT]
-> Before setting up locally, you will need a Mongo account.

 1. **First, clone this repository into your local directory.**
    There are many ways of doing this, most of which can be found in "\<Code\>" on Github when you view the repository under the "\<\> Code" tab.